uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 ---

-This grammar generates binary numbers that are multiples of three.
+This grammar generates binary numbers that are multiples of three (3, 6, 9... which is 11, 110, 1001 in binary).
 The examples include some numbers that aren’t multiples of 3, since you can’t be sure it’s working unless it rejects incorrect strings as well as accepting correct ones.
 (As it happens, this language can also be generated using a regular expression.)